-Indo-German Energy Forum Support Office (IGEF-SO)
+Indo-German Energy Forum

-Title: Indo-German Energy Forum Support Office
+Title: Indo-German Energy Forum (IGEF)

-Commissioned by: German Federal Ministry for Economic Affairs and Energy (BMWi)
+Commissioned by: German Federal Ministry for Economic Affairs and Climate Action (BMWK)

-Overall term: 01/2016 to 12/2018
+Overall term: 2006 to 2023

 - Renewable energies

-- Green energy corridors and grid management
+- Green energy corridors

-- A tri-generation plant, which simultaneously generates electricity, heating and cooling, has been set up at the Jai Prakash Narayan Apex Trauma Centre in New Delhi.
+- Construction of a pilot plant, which simultaneously generates electricity, heats and cools at the Jai Prakash Narayan Apex Trauma Centre in New Delhi.